David Katz Identified As Jacksonville Shooting Suspect, Report Claims He Opened Fire After Losing Game

-David Katz has been identified as the gunman who opened fire during a Madden NFL 19 video game tournament in Jacksonville, leaving four dead, including the suspect.
+David Katz has reportedly been identified as the gunman who opened fire during a Madden NFL 19 video game tournament in Jacksonville, leaving four dead, including the suspect.4Rick Levanthal of Fox News reported that sources named David Katz was the Jacksonville shooting suspect.

+Rick Levanthal of Fox News reported that sources named David Katz was the Jacksonville shooting suspect.
+Police had not yet officially confirmed the suspect’s identity.

 The shooting took place at a video game tournament for Madden NFL 19 at The Jacksonville Landing, a popular entertainment complex in the Florida city.
 The event was being held inside the complex at the GLHF Game Bar in Chicago Pizza.
-The Jacksonville Sheriff’s Department confirmed that suspect David Katz was dead at the scene, and they initially searched whether there were any other shooters before reporting that Katz had acted alone.
+The Jacksonville Sheriff’s Department confirmed that suspect identified as David Katz was dead at the scene, and they initially searched whether there were any other shooters before reporting that the suspect had acted alone.
 He reportedly took his own life.

-Rick Levanthal of Fox News confirmed that David Katz was the Jacksonville shooting suspect.

 The Los Angeles Times reported that the suspect was competing in the Madden NFL 19 tournament and had lost a match.